 Coronavirus advice & guidance

-With a growing number of Covid-19 cases, I have been contacted by many constituents concerned by how this pandemic impacts them and what they should do.
+Due to the Coronavirus outbreak, I have been contacted by many constituents concerned by how this pandemic impacts them and what they should do.
 I have set out advice and online resources below from the NHS, the Government, Oldham Metropolitan Borough Council and more to assist you.
 If you have a specific query please contact me by email or phone.

 The good news is that the majority of people who become infected with Covid-19 will experience mild or moderate symptoms, and will be able to cope at home without needing to contact the NHS.
 Some people may have the virus and not even know it!